n8ur/gnss_ftp_tools/README.md

 Both these programs are for Intel architecture but will run on a Raspberry Pi ARM system using the qemu emulator.
-Install qemu and binfmt support: sudo apt-get install qemu-user binfmt-support
+Install qemu and binfmt support as shown below.
 After that, the programs should run from the command line without further fuss.

 - Access to the GNSS receiver's FTP server
 - (Optional) SFTP server credentials for central data upload